The Shoreline Master Program (23.60A) regulates development in the city’s shoreline environments to:

-Additionally, SDCI is amending the definition of "vessel" in the Shoreline Master Program to address a Seattle Hearing Examiner's decision that ruled that an existing vessel with a broken engine is not a vessel.
-The SEPA determination for this proposed amendment is now available and links to the decision and supporting documents are included below.
-We're accepting public comments through July 30, 2018; see the SEPA notice for instructions on how to comment.
+We are proposing to amend the definition of "vessel" in the Shoreline Master Program (SMP) to address a Seattle Hearing Examiner's decision that ruled that an existing vessel with a broken engine is not a vessel.
+The environmental review (SEPA) decision for this proposed amendment was published on July 16, 2018.
+A three-week comment and appeal period followed publication.
+Links to the decision and supporting documents are included below.

 This decision was appealed on August 6, 2018 and we are working through the appeal process.
 The prehearing conference for the appeal is scheduled for September 13, 2018.

 After the appeal of the SEPA decision is resolved there will be additional opportunities to comment on the proposed amendments to the SMP.
 SDCI and the Department of Ecology (Ecology) will jointly seek public input on the draft amendments, anticipated later this year or early next year.

 This joint review on the proposed draft amendment will include: